-Bill Murray has been accused of ‘inappropriate behaviour’ on set of new movie
+Allegation over Bill Murray’s ‘inappropriate behaviour’ causes new movie to shut down

-Bill Murray at centre of ‘inappropriate behaviour’ claim on set of Aziz Ansari’s suspended directorial debut
+Allegation over Bill Murray’s ‘inappropriate behaviour’ causes Aziz Ansari’s directorial debut to shut down

 Complaint was made last week and has led to the shut down of production, says report